 Theme Comments Responses 148.
-Continuous Disclosure Requirements Differential requirements (Canadian Listed Company Association; TSX Group) One commenter submits that continuous disclosure obligations should be based on a two-tier regime in order to reflect the need for proportionate regulation for senior and emerging issuers.
+Continuous Disclosure One commenter submits that continuous The CSA are aware that the needs of Requirements disclosure obligations should be based on a two-tier regime in order to reflect the larger and smaller issuers are not always the same.
+The CSA, through Differential requirements (Canadian Listed Company Association; TSX Group) need for proportionate regulation for senior and emerging issuers.
 In the case of emerging issuers, the commenter submits that the costs of complying with certain onerous continuous disclosure obligations clearly outweigh any potential benefits to investors.
-In those circumstances, emerging issuers should be subject to slightly different requirements from those that would apply to senior issuers.
+In those circumstances, emerging issuers should be subject to slightly different requirements from those that would apply to senior issuers. its Proportionate Regulation Project, are investigating ways to differentiate between larger and smaller issuers.
+For example, proposed NI 51-102 would differentiate between larger and smaller issuers.
 One commenter suggests a simple definition for determining size category for certain differential requirements, specifically the TSX and TSX Venture categories.
-The CSA are aware that the needs of larger and smaller issuers are not always the same.
-The CSA, through its Proportionate Regulation Project, are investigating ways to differentiate between larger and smaller issuers.
-For example, proposed NI 51-102 would differentiate between larger and smaller issuers.
-TRADE DISCLOSURE 149.
-Insider Reporting Function-based approach (AIMR; BD&P Davies; Fasken Martineau; IFIC; Ogilvy Renault; PDAC; TSX Group) A number of commenters support the proposed function- based approach to the definition of "insider".
+Trade Disclosure 149.
+Insider Reporting Function-based approach (AIMR; BD&P Davies; Fasken Martineau; IFIC; Ogilvy Renault; PDAC; TSX Group) A number of commenters support the proposed function-based approach to the definition of "insider".
 One commenter asks the CSA to provide sufficient guidance to determining insiders.
 Another commenter submits that the proposal to include in the definition of "insider" an individual working for an issuer in an executive capacity with the usual responsibilities that expose the individual to non-public material information about the issuer is not clear and specific enough and notes that individuals, such as employees, would be in a "special relationship" and thus restricted from trading on undisclosed information.
 One commenter encourages the CSA to repeal NI 55-101 and similar instruments with the adoption of uniform insider reporting obligations.
 The CSA believe that the proposal provides sufficient certainty as to who is subject to reporting requirements.
 The CSA intend to review all national instruments in the context of the USL Project.
 150. Insider Reporting Equity monetization transactions (AIMR; Davies; IFIC; PDAC) Several commenters support requiring the reporting of equity monetization transactions by insiders under the USL.
 One of these commenters also expresses general support for the adoption of a broader approach to the disclosure of changes in beneficial ownership that would require an insider to report an acquisition or disposition of any right or obligation to purchase or sell securities of the reporting issuer.
 The CSA agree with these comments and are proceeding accordingly.